yr2351/The_ALL_Dictionary/README.md

  git commit -am "First Commit"
  git push heroku master
 ```
 8. If the following steps run successfully, the website URL will be printed in the console.
+(Closed)
 ```
 https://rocky-caverns-88608.herokuapp.com/
 ```